HMS Implacable (1899): Pre-First World War

-World War I
+First World War

-When World War I began in August 1914, the 5th Battle Squadron was assigned to the Channel Fleet and based at Portland.
+When First World War began in August 1914, the 5th Battle Squadron was assigned to the Channel Fleet and based at Portland.
 Implacable and her half-sister Queen were attached temporarily to the Dover Patrol in late October 1914 to bombard German Army forces along the coast of Belgium in support of Allied forces fighting at the front.
 The German forces were attacking French positions to the east of Dunkirk, and they were in dire need of heavy artillery support.
 A flotilla of destroyers and monitors helped to break up the attack before Implacable and Queen arrived, but reports of an imminent German counterattack with armoured cruisers, which ultimately failed to materialize, led the British to send the battleships to guard against it in company with the Harwich Force.
 When it had become clear that the German fleet posed no threat, they returned to the Channel Fleet.
 On 14 November 1914, the 5th Battle Squadron was transferred to Sheerness in case of a possible German invasion attempt, but it returned to Portland on 30 December 1914.
 In January 1915, the British and French navies began to draw ships to the eastern Mediterranean to begin operations against the Ottoman Empire, including several ships from the 5th Battle Squadron.
 By the end of the month, only Implacable, Queen, and their sisters Prince of Wales and London, along with the light cruisers Topaze and Diamond that had been assigned to support the 5th Squadron, were still at Portland.